rstiller/android-ndk-builder/ndk-builder/README.md

 Where 'arm' is the architechture and '17' is the Android SDK Level.

-For an example usage take a look at this repositories other folders.
+For an example usage take a look at this repository's other folders.

 In most cases you use the builder by running the container with the sources mounted in a folder and a build-script compiling the sources.